H-AbdulMateen/UdactivityCourseApps/andfun-kotlin-guess-it/README.md

-#ViewModel:
+# ViewModel:
 Abstract class that holds your app's UI data.
 Survives configuration changes.

-##ViewModel Factory
+## ViewModel Factory
 A class that knows how to create view model

-##add dependency in build.gradle app level
+## Add dependency in build.gradle app level
 implementation "androidx.lifecycle:lifecycle-extensions:2.0.0"

-#Benifits of architecture
+# Benifits of architecture
 1- Organized

 2- Easier to debug